sebastiansandqvist/blixt/README.md

 #### Fast Applications

 An underrated benefit to using small libraries is the reduced parsing time when they're loaded.
-The core of Blixt is only ~60 lines of code, and the few  (optional) supporting modules are also small.
+The core of Blixt is under 100 lines of code, and the few  (optional) supporting modules are also small.
 See for yourself:

 * [Blixt Core](https://github.com/sebastiansandqvist/blixt/blob/master/index.js)
 * [Blixt Router](https://github.com/sebastiansandqvist/blixt/blob/master/router/index.js)